h5bp/server-configs-test/README.md

 ## Getting Started

 This repository contains unit tests suites helping validate correctness of a server.
-Some steps are require to make them ready to run.
+Some steps are required to make them ready to run.

 ## Usage